ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 categories: jekyll update
 ---

 **Target audience:** This article is oriented towards people starting to use Python as a programming language.
 I present some quick workflow tips to get you started.
-Experts probably won't find it of much interests.

 ---